Tomahawk Falls

 About Tomahawk Falls

 The Bluff River area to the west of the Overland Track features numerous waterfalls that can be explored in an off-track day walk, with Tomahawk Falls being the largest of these.
-The falls plunge over three distinct tiers totalyl aobut 60 metres at the head of a large gorge, however the incredibly steep terrain makes them very difficult and hazardous to access.
+The falls plunge over three distinct tiers totalling about 60 metres at the head of a large gorge, however the incredibly steep terrain makes them very difficult and hazardous to access.
 The falls are probably best visited in late autumn, when the fagus trees put on an impressive display and can be photographed in conjunction with the falls.

 To reach Tomahawk Falls, the best route is to descend into the valley containing the upper reaches of the river and its tributaries, leaving the Lake Will track a short distance from Lake Holmes just off the OLT.
 Much of the walk to Tomahawk Falls is relatively easy off track walking through buttongrass plains, though as the top of the falls is approached the forest begins to close in and the banks become much steeper.
 With some challenging scrambling it is possible to reach the top of the falls and peer over the edge of the 25 metre upper plunge, and also check out the photo-friendly Tomahawk Cascades just upstream.